 - a mastectomy, in which the surgeon removes one or both breasts

-While it is impossible to prevent breast cancer, a person can reduce some risks by maintaining a healthful lifestyle, including:
+While it is impossible to prevent breast cancer, a person can

 - reducing or eliminating alcohol consumption

-Survival rates depend greatly on the stage of the cancer at diagnosis.
+Survival rates depend greatly on the stage of cancer at diagnosis.
 Triple-negative breast cancer tends to recur more frequently than other types of cancer.
-However, if the cancer does not return within 5 years, this risk decreases.
+However, if cancer does not return within 5 years, this risk decreases.